e-sparrow/Birdhouse/README.md

 # Birdhouse
 Hello!
-Thats library to simplify work of Unity developers.
-Throughout my practice (including commercial) I try to supplement it, and now I have begun to document it here.

-Stay tuned!
+I just overheading and boilerplating there, and you?